League of LegendsNews

 In this Mobalytics guide, we’re going to teach you how to orb walk in a simple manner that will help you master this in-game mechanic.

 Please note that this guide will only cover the basics and is not an in-depth guide.
 This guide is aimed towards beginners and players who want to learn the pure basics of orb walking.
+Stay updated with the latest League of Legends news, with articles, how-to guides and information to help you climb, which can all be found on the Mobalytics Blog.

-1. What is orb walking?
+1. What is Orb Walking?

 Orb walking is where you auto-attack a target but cancel or finish the animation early by entering a new command that interrupts it.
 Every command has a start, an active and a finish- we’ve just made up these terms, but it gives you an idea of how orb walking is achieved.